cuplv/verivita/autoVerify/README.md

  * specpath : Path to the list of specifications
  * specs : Comma seperated spec files

-Adding sections of the form [app:<AppName>] will inform autoVerify of traces of the app 'AppName' found at '<input>/AppName'.
+Adding sections of the form [app:<AppName>] will inform autoCheck of traces of the app 'AppName' found at '<input>/AppName'.
 Each of these accept overrides to 'specpath' and 'specs', and additionally accepts the parameter 'json' to indicate if traces are in json (default is set to protobuf binary).